schoolofdevops/kubernetes-labguide/chapters/6-vote-kubernetes_deployment.md

 ```

 Lets  create the Deployment.
 Do monitor the labels of the pod while applying this.
+Also clean up the previous replicaset to start with a clean state.

 ```
 kubectl apply -f vote-deploy.yaml

+kubectl delete rs vote
 ```

 Observe the chances to pod labels, specifically the **pod-template-hash**.